Join The Nation for a week of educational and cultural exchange in Havana, Cuba!

 - Discuss Cuban foreign policy and the coming changes with Carlos Alzugaray, former Cuban diplomat and expert on US-Cuba relations.

 - Enjoy the beautiful Viñales Valley, staying in a private home for one night of dining and interaction with your Cuban family hosts, tour a bucolic private farm, and join the local townspeople for their nightly party in the town center.

 - Explore La Habana Vieja, the oldest neighborhood in Havana, and discover Morro Castle, one of the oldest and most important Spanish forts anywhere in the Americas.

 - Visit the Latin American Medical School, where Cuba trains thousands of doctors from all over the world, and the prestigious University of Havana for a private tour of the grounds and classrooms.

 - Enjoy private music and dance performances all week long at venues throughout Cuba, and savor the tastes of traditional Cuban food at the island’s finest restaurants and markets.

 For almost two decades Charles Bittner has served as The Nation‘s Academic Liaison, representing the magazine and organizing panels at academic conferences throughout the country.
-He has hosted sixteen of The Nation‘s Seminar Cruises and has taught sociology and journalism at Southern Methodist University.
+He has hosted four previous Nation trips to Cuba and teaches in the sociology department at St. John’s University.